Philosophy

 3.)
 Fundraising

 Fundraising has served an important purpose at Family Cooperative Preschool since its 1952 founding.
-Mrs. Mary Charles, a prominent North Andover citizen and the primary benefactress of the school at that time, believed that fundraising would be critical in enabling the school to operate with low tuition rates, offer financial aid and retain an extraordinary team of teachers.
+Mrs. Mary Charles, a prominent North Andover citizen and the primary benefactress of the school at that time, believed that fundraising would be critical in enabling the school to operate with comparatively low tuition rates, offer financial aid and retain an extraordinary team of teachers.
 In addition, Mrs. Charles’ vision was for fundraising to build a sense of community.
-Working together as a team toward a common goal has enhanced many families’ experiences at Family co-op and helped to create enduring friendships.
+Working together as a team toward a common goal has enhanced many families’ experiences at Family Co-op and helped to create enduring friendships.

 4.)
 Clean-Up Parties